General Description and Program Goals

 The Master of Divinity program is designed primarily for those who expect to enter the pastoral ministry.
 It is, however, a flexible program that allows for special emphasis in the area of Biblical Preaching, Christian Counseling, Church Ministry, and Church Music.

-The goals of the Master of Divinity program are:
+The goals of the Master of Divinity program are to:

 Upon completing this degree, students will be able: